katanaml/katana-skipper/README-GKE.md

       storage: 500Mi
 ```

-11. Training service runs multiple Pods, we must assign all Pod instances to the same Kubernetes node, to make sure all instances can access Persistent Volume.
+11. Serving service runs multiple Pods, we must assign all Pod instances to the same Kubernetes node, to make sure all instances can access Persistent Volume.
 Read more - [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)

 ```
 kubectl get nodes